 Process and outcomes

-- Consent conditions should be prepared in liaison with other council staff, even for relatively straightforward applications.
-For example, compliance monitoring staff should be involved in the development of monitoring conditions as they can advise on their
+Consent conditions should be prepared in liaison with other council staff, even for relatively straightforward applications.
+For example, compliance monitoring staff should be involved in the development of monitoring conditions as they can advise on their relevance and workability.

-- Address whether all the significant adverse effects that may result from the exercise of the consent can be effectively managed by consent conditions.
-The relevant plan provisions are usually a good guide to the issues that need to be addressed and the effects that need to be managed by consent The Assessment of Environmental Effects (AEE) and any submissions will need to be thoroughly assessed.
+The planning officer (or decision maker) needs to address whether all the significant adverse effects that may result from the exercise of the consent can be effectively avoided, remedied or mitigated by consent conditions.
+The relevant plan provisions are usually a good guide to the issues that need to be addressed and the effects that need to be managed by consent conditions.
+The Assessment of Environmental Effects (AEE) and any submissions will need to be thoroughly assessed.
 In addition, checking issues identified in similar consent processes, brainstorming and consulting with colleagues may assist in identifying and/or resolving issues.

-- Ensure that each condition is effective and efficient from the perspective of the affected resource, the consent holder, and the Also, is the condition the most cost effective method to achieve the result sought?
+Ensure that each condition is effective and efficient from the perspective of the affected resource, the consent holder, and the council .
+Also, is the condition the most cost effective method to achieve the result sought?

-- Limitations offered by an applicant at a resource consent hearing should also be incorporated as conditions.
+Limitations offered by an applicant at a resource consent hearing should also be incorporated as conditions.
+Any positive effects agreed to or proposed by the applicant to offset any adverse environmental effects should also be incorporated as conditions of consent.

 - Write conditions in plain English so they can be understood by a lay person.